Imperfect-Information Games on Quantum Computers: A Case Study in Skat

 \section{Quantum Game Theory}

-Around 25 years ago, people started thinking about quantum game theory~\cite{Meyer_1999,Eisert_1999}.
-The idea was to use entangled initial states and quantum correlations to build up cooperations that are not possible in a classical way.
+Around 25 years ago, quantum game theory began to attract attention~\cite{Meyer_1999,Eisert_1999}.
+The idea was to use entangled initial states and quantum correlations to establish cooperation that is not possible classically.

-Thus, one tried to treat simple well-known problems of game theory as the Prisoner's Dilemma and the Mean King's Problem.
-As a result, quantum communication has lead to new kinds of equilibrium states.
+This approach was applied to simple, well-known problems in game theory, such as the Prisoner's Dilemma and the Mean King's Problem.
+As a result, quantum strategies can lead to new kinds of equilibrium states.

-The concept of a classical player, corresponding to a simple random variable on a finite cardinality probability space, has been shown to extend to that of a quantum player, corresponding to a self-adjoint operator on a quantum probability Hilbert space.
-In this setting, quantum versions of von Neumann's minimax theorem for zero-sum games ---considered the starting point of game theory--- were proven by~\cite{quantumminmax}.
+The concept of a classical player, corresponding to a simple random variable on a finite-cardinality probability space, has been shown to extend to that of a quantum player, corresponding to a self-adjoint operator on a quantum-probability Hilbert space.
+In this setting, quantum versions of von Neumann's minimax theorem for zero-sum games---often considered the starting point of game theory---were proven in~\cite{quantumminmax}.

-For the sake of clarity we want to emphasize at the very beginning that there is a fundamental difference between a quantum solver for a classical game and a real quantum game, where a quantum version of a game is invented that follows newly made-up rules that has often very little to do with the original game.
-Examples for such games are given as a brief overview in the following section.
+For clarity, it should be emphasized at the outset that there is a fundamental difference between a quantum solver for a classical game and a genuine quantum game, in which a quantum version of a game is defined by new rules that often have very little to do with the original game.